realA10001986/Time-Circuits-Display/README.md

 #### Signal a Time Travel

-If the option [TT-OUT (IO14) pin] **_signals Time Travel_** is checked in the Config Portal, the TCD sets this pin to HIGH either 5 seconds ahead of entering the "time tunnel", or - if the option **_Signal without 5s lead_** is unchecked - immediately on entering the "time tunnel".
+If the option [TT-OUT (IO14) pin] **_signals Time Travel_** is checked in the Config Portal, the TCD sets this pin to HIGH either 5 seconds ahead of the temporal displacement sequence, or - if the option **_Signal without 5s lead_** is unchecked - right at the start of the temporal displacement sequence.
 This allows third-party props to take part in time travel sequences.
 For more information, see [here](AddOns.md#other-props).

 CircuitSetup/A10001986 original props also support a wired connection, if for whatever reason BTTFN is not an option.
 For detailed wiring instructions, please see the documentation for the prop ([Flux capacitor](https://github.com/realA10001986/Flux-Capacitor/tree/main?tab=readme-ov-file#connecting-a-tcd-by-wire), [SID](https://github.com/realA10001986/SID/tree/main?tab=readme-ov-file#connecting-a-tcd-by-wire), [Dash Gauges](https://github.com/realA10001986/Dash-Gauges/blob/main/hardware/README.md#connecting-a-tcd-to-the-dash-gauges-by-wire), [VSR](https://github.com/realA10001986/VSR#connecting-a-tcd-by-wire));